apache/pekko/docs/src/main/paradox/general/actor-systems.md

 an overhead of only roughly 300 bytes per instance.
 Naturally, the exact order in which messages are processed in large systems is not controllable by the application author, but this is also not intended.
-Take a step back and relax while Akka does the heavy lifting under the hood.
+Take a step back and relax while Pekko does the heavy lifting under the hood.

 ## Terminating ActorSystem